Folkestone Groomers Directory

 The Three Types of Doodle Coats You Need to Know

-Not all Doodle coats are created equal, and understanding which type your dog has will completely change your grooming approach:
+Not all Doodle coats are created equal, and knowing which type your dog has will completely change your grooming approach:

 Straight/Wavy Coat (The "Easy" One)